 This paper introduces students to the concepts and debates that are vital for the study of communication today.
-Students will also be introduced to important areas of study, such as science communication and popular communication.
+It examines the social, personal, economic and ethical effects of communication and media systems that increasingly dominate contemporary society.

 |Paper title||Introduction to Communication Studies|